TL;DR

 1. Navigate to the “Create your shop” page and click “Next.”

-2. If you’re already a seller on Shopify, BigCommerce, or another partner platform, you can directly sync your product lists here.
+2. If you’re already a seller on Shopify, BigCommerce, which is a part of the Commerce product bundle, or another partner platform, you can directly sync your product lists here.

 If you’re not using a partner platform, click ‘I don’t use these platforms’.
 Otherwise, select your platform to continue the setup.